dellsystem/dellsystem.github.io/_posts/2019-1-7-fragments-7.md

 Enter Tow.io: Airbnb for towed cars.

 \[To be clear, I am not saying this is a good idea.
-Only a startup founder with absolutely no moral scruples would ever consider this.\]
+Only a startup founder with absolutely no moral scruples would ever consider this.
+That is to say, quite a few of them.\]

 The car-towing industry operates with a massive inefficiency.
 Because of the existence of "poor people" (our target market), there are all these cars sitting in a lot, totally unused, and possibly never to be reunited with their previous owners.
 These "poor people" would probably like their car back one day, ideally without having to pay the full fee, and would probably be willing to do cooperate to a high degree to make that happen.
 The towing companies, on the other hand, probably wouldn't mind a bit of extra revenue, especially if they don't have to do any extra work for it.